 Research has evidenced consistent gender differences in terms of expectations in social interactions and features of behaviors.
 Boys are more likely to communicate assertiveness with their peers and emphasize dominance while girls are more likely to emphasize affection and intimate relationships (Caravita & Cillessen, 2011; Rose & Rudolph, 2006).
-The emphasis on dominance that is inherent in peer interactions Huiyoung Shin / Friendship Dynamics of Prosocial and Aggressive Behaviors in he Classroom: Examining the Role of Gender and he Relationship with the Teacher among boys often promotes aggression (Dawes & Xie, 2014; Li & Wright, 2014).
+The emphasis on dominance that is inherent in peer interactions among boys often promotes aggression (Dawes & Xie, 2014; Li & Wright, 2014).
 Since boys' interactions are often part of dominance hierarchies where aggression plays an important role (Geary et al. 2003), aggressive behavior is often found to be more prominent for boys compared to girls (e.g., Dijkstra et al., 2009; Pellegrini & Archer, 2005; Shin, 2017a).
-In contrast, focus on developing intimate connections and close relationships among girls promotes self-disclosure and caring in peer relationships.
+In contrast. focus on developing intimate connections and close relationships among girls promotes self-disclosure and caring in peer relationships.
 Girls seek support from friends more often and provide help when needed, and respond more prosocially to conflict situation with peers than do boys (Rose & Asher, 1999).
 Given differences in the characteristics that are found in friendships of boys and girls, highly aggressive and less prosocial peers may be considered more attractive as friends and influential among boys compared to girls.
 Thus, we hypothesize that boys would be more likely to select aggressive peers as friends and be more influenced by aggressive friends compared to girls.